Looterra/NFT/README.md

 There are two types of minting available.
 One for the public and one for Loot NFT holders (single/multi).

 - Loot holder = You own a nft from this collection [Loot (for adventurers)](https://opensea.io/collection/lootproject)
+- Public Mint = Anyone can mint these planets.

 <p>&nbsp;</p>